bsc-pm/dlb/doc/user_guide/source/faq.rst

 Does my application need to meet any requirements to run with DLB?
 ==================================================================

-Can the number of threads of your application be modified at any time?
-It is not rare to manually allocate some private storage for each thread in OpenMP applications and then each thread in a parallel access this private storage though the thread id.
-This kind of methodology can break the execution if the number of threads is modified and the local storage is not adjusted, or at least considered.
+The only limitation from the application standpoint is that it must allow changing the number of threads at any time.

+Some common pattern in OpenMP applications is to allocate private thread storage for intermediate results between different parallel constructs.
+This technique may break the execution if different parallel regions are executed with different number of threads.

+If this limitation cannot be solved, you can use the DLB API to only change the number of threads on code regions that are safe to do so.

 Mercurium may have DLB support with the ``--dlb`` flag.
 What does it do?
 Should I use it?
 =========================================================================================